SpazioDati/llm-elasticsearch-cache/README.md

 ## Usage

-The Langchain cache can be used similarly to the [other cache integrations](https://python.langchain.com/docs/integrations/llms/llm_caching).
+The LangChain cache can be used similarly to the [other cache integrations](https://python.langchain.com/docs/integrations/llms/llm_caching).

 ### Basic example